The Birds II: Land's End: Plot

-The next day, Ted puts the wooden boards on the window to protect his two daughters from the birds attacking.
-The Hocken family put the few deceased birds in the ground.
-Mary orders Jill to take Joanna into the house.
-Mary and Ted examine and wonder how the birds do it as Jill calls her mother that Frank is ringing the telephone.
-Mary is talking to Frank on the telephone while Ted comes here.
-Ted and Mary have a serious conversation with each other as Karl drives his truck toward the house and meets him.
-Ted and Karl figure it out about the birds' behavior.
-They both drive together in his truck to the town.
-They both go into the restaurant and confront Doc Rayburn, with the hunter man, about his two daughters who were attacking by the birds as he pours the few deceased birds out of bag and onto the table.
-Ted and Karl depart from the restaurant and walk toward the dock while they're both talking to each other about something.
+The next day, Ted puts the wooden boards on the window as protection from the birds.
+The Hocken family bury the deceased birds.
+Jill tells her mother that Frank is calling.
+Mary is talking to Frank on the telephone while Ted enters the house.
+Ted and Mary have a serious conversation as Karl drives toward the house.
+Ted and Karl discuss the birds' behavior, then go to the restaurant and confront Doc Rayburn and a hunter about Jill and Joanna being attacked, showing them some dead birds.
+Ted and Karl leave the restaurant and walk toward the dock while talking.

-Karl drives Ted back to his home.
-Ted goes back into the house and looks for his family when he goes outside and finds his family coming home.
-Ted runs toward them and forces his family to go into the house before the birds would attack them again.
-Later that night, Mary, Jill and Joanna are sleeping together on the bed while Ted is working on the wooden boards to block the windows.
+Back home, Ted looks for his family, who are also just arriving home.
+Ted forces his family to go into the house before the birds attack them again.
+Mary, Jill and Joanna sleep together on the bed while Ted puts more wooden boards on the windows.
 Later, Ted falls asleep on the couch.
-The next day, Mary watches him sleeping when he wakes up.
-Mary drags her husband to where she swims in the water.
-Ted and Mary have a good honeymoon together.
+The next morning, Mary watches him sleep before he wakes up.
+Mary drags her husband with her and swims in the water, having a good time together.